Hi! I'm your organizing coach, Alejandra.

 Have I always been organized?

-Well, yes and no. As a teenager, I was always seeking comfort, safety, and control as I often felt powerless and out-of-control.
+Yes and no. As a teenager, I was always seeking comfort and safety as I often felt anxious and depressed.

-I found my comfort, safety, and control in organizing physical belongings.
+I found my comfort and safety in organizing my room.
 Organizing numbed the pain.

-At Virginia Tech, my dorm room was neat and tidy (hallmates would tell you I stayed home on Friday night "just to clean and organize"), my school work was well-organized, and when I lived with roommates, I quickly became "the organized roommate" with trackers & planners, constantly re-arranging the fridge and common areas!
+At Virginia Tech, my dorm room was orderly and I often stayed home on Friday nights just to clean.
+When I lived with roommates, I quickly became "the organized roommate" with trackers & lists, constantly re-arranging the fridge and common areas.

-It wasn't until the mess became so uncomfortable that I was motivated enough to take action and get back on track (organize the mess).
-The vicious all-or-nothing cycle (messy/organized) can be difficult to break-free from without the right tools, systems, and strategies.
+It wasn't until the mess became so uncomfortable that I was motivated to get back on track (organize the mess).
+The shaming all-or-nothing cycle (messy / organized) can be difficult to break-free from without the right tools and strategies.

-My strong need for comfort, safety, and control continued in my 20s as I transitioned from college to adulthood, moved to my first solo apartment, entered into my first real relationship (with my now-husband, Ed), and started a stressful corporate job as an IT consultant at a big 4 firm.
-Thus, I became really good at organizing as an outlet for finding calm when I felt out-of-control.
+My depression and anxiety continued in my 20s as I transitioned from college to adulthood, moved to my first apartment, got into my first romantic relationship (with my now-husband, Ed), and started a stressful corporate job as an IT auditor at PricewaterhouseCoopers.
+Thus, I became really good at organizing as an outlet for finding calm.

 Starting a business & finding my passion.

 It was the end of 2007 when I realized I had a real passion for organizing.
-Not only was I good at it, but it allowed me to feel calm and centered.
+Not only was I good at it (and loved to do it), but it helped me feel calm and centered.
 I wasn't anxious about tomorrow.
 I wasn't depressed about yesterday.
 I was present, in the moment, using my creativity, doing something productive for my future self.
 Likewise, I quickly learned that other people needed help getting organized.
 Little did I know at the time, but the combination of finding something you're good at, that you love to do, that other people need, and that you can make a living from, is a recipe for success that the Japanese call IKIGAI.
 It was a couple months later that Ed and I decided to start our organizing business which would forever impact our lives and the lives we were reaching.